-Steal My Sunshine
+Len – Steal My Sunshine

 But the angel and demon on her shoulders, everyone else’s conscience, counted employees and eyes in the sky.
 She’d never take from me and tried to leave other people alone, but companies, mega-stores, she victimized at her discretion.

-I blew smoke at a passing mother and daughter because parents with small children shoot dirty looks around regardless; I flicked the butt, then my lighter to spark a new cigarette when a cardboard box, taller than me and almost as wide, came out of the store and sat itself down.
+I blew smoke at a passing mother and daughter because parents with small children shoot dirty looks around regardless.
+I flicked the butt, then my lighter to spark a new cigarette when a cardboard box, taller than me and almost as wide, came out of the store and sat itself down.

 “Why isn’t the car started – I texted you.
 Let’s go.”
-My girlfriend said to me from behind the box before picking it back up and speed-walking into the parking lot.
+My girlfriend said to me from behind the box then sped off with it into the parking lot.

 I jogged after her.
 “Did you just steal a gazebo?”

 I had a harder time opening everything than she’d had stealing it.
 “How the hell’d you walk out with this?”
 I jammed the metal pole I held into the ground and it fell, same as last time.

 She laid on the ground a few feet over; her eyes went from me to the sky, “It’s always just a matter of timing.
 I guess I’m in tune.”